mljs/libsvm/README.md

 Free the memory allocated for the model.
 Since this memory is stored in the memory model of emscripten, it is allocated within an ArrayBuffer and WILL NOT BE GARBARGE COLLECTED, you have to explicitly free it.
 So not calling this will result in memory leaks.
-As of today in the browser, there is no way to hook the garabage collection of the SVM object to free it automatically.
+As of today in the browser, there is no way to hook the garbage collection of the SVM object to free it automatically.
 Free the memory that was created by the compiled libsvm library to. store the model.
 This model is reused every time the predict method is called.